-In 1894 the Branford Lock Works was

-purchased by Yale and Towne Company.
+In 1894, the Branford Lock Works was purchased by Yale and Towne Co.
 A strike in 1910 forced the plant to close and the operation was moved to Stamford.
 The complex was bought by the Rosenthal family in the 1920s and became known as the Rosenthal Block.
-The main building burned in 1979, but three small buildings associated with the Branford Lock Works remain on the site today.
+The main building burned in 1979, but two small buildings associated with the Branford Lock Works remain on the site today.
+The complex today is called Lock Works Square.